Testing with Codeception

 - The production class methods to generate test method stubs for.
 In the Generate test methods for area, select the checkboxes next to the required production class methods.
 To include inherited methods from parent classes, select the Show inherited methods checkbox.

 IntelliJ IDEA will automatically compose the test methods' names as

 test<production method>.
 You can customize the code templates used for generating test method stubs on the Code tab of the File and Code Templates settings page.

 - Check, accept, or update the predefined settings and click OK to initiate the test generation.

 When the test is ready, you can navigate back to the production class by choosing Navigate | Go to Test Subject.
 For details, see Navigating Between Test and Test Subject.

-- In the Project view, select the file or folder with the tests to run and choose Create run configuration on the context menu.
+- In the Project tool window, select the file or folder with the tests to run and choose Create run configuration on the context menu.
 Alternatively, choose on the main menu, then click and choose Codeception from the list.

-IntelliJ IDEA shows the results of test execution in the Test Runner tab of the Run Tool Window.
-The tab is divided in 2 main areas.
+IntelliJ IDEA shows the tests execution results in the Test Runner tab of the Run Tool Window.
+The tab is divided into 2 main areas.
 In the left-hand area you can drill down through all unit tests to see the succeeded and failed ones.
-In this area you can also filter tests, export results, and use the context menu commands to run specific tests or navigate to the source code.
+You can also filter tests, export results, and use the context menu commands to run specific tests or navigate to the source code.